Prachinburi: Geography

 Prachinburi is on the banks of the Prachinburi River, about 100 km northeast of Bangkok.
 Most of the city's environs are flats alluvial plains, but the foothills of the Sankamphaeng Range begin to rise about 10 km to the north.

 Climate

 Prachinburi has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and very warm.
 Temperatures rise until April, which is very hot with the average daily maximum at 36.8 °C. The monsoon season runs from late April through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transportation

-The main road through Prachinburi is Route 319.
-While Route 319 does not lead directly to other major centers, along with Route 33 it leads to Nakhon Nayok, and along with Routes 314 and 304 it leads to Bangkok.
+The main road through Prachinburi is Highway 319.
+While Highway 319 does not lead directly to other major centers, along with Highway 33 it leads to Nakhon Nayok, and along with Routes 314 and 304 it leads to Bangkok.

 Prachinburi is a station on the State Railway of Thailand's Eastern Line, 122 km from Bangkok.